“Rosa Angelica, approach the King.”

 I bow my head as the stern voice speaks up again.

-“Do you, Rose Holland, pledge allegiance to the King and all he stands for?”
+“Do you, Rosa Angelica, pledge allegiance to the King and all he stands for?”

 “Yes,” I announce, speaking up for the first time today.

 “And do you swear to lay your life down for the King?”

 “Stand,” a new voice booms.
 This time, from the King himself.

 “If you betray me, you know what will happen?”

 I nod in response.
 I knew all too well.

 A smile breaks out over my features and I rush up the stairs.
 The King stands and opens up his arms, encouraging me as I leap into them and hug him tightly.

 “I’m so glad you’re letting me in, I’ve been waiting forever,” I beam, looking up at him.
 His eyes crinkle as he releases a booming laugh.